DoraemonYu/MicroDBHelper/index.md

 * **really friendly interface design** for most developers;
 * support for **asynchronous programming** (async/await) ;
 * super lightweight. it's about 25~60kb size of compiled dll.
-* Optional expansion packs to use extended capabilities just If needed.
+* optional expansion packs to use extended capabilities just If needed.

 Currently it is focus on **MsSql** databases (not support MySql at this moment).